-- 4. Annual leave may be carried over subject to Section 1, paragraphs 10 to 14 of the General Council Conditions of Service. - 5.
-The employing organisation will not ordinarily make payment in lieu of any untaken annual leave.
+- 4. Annual leave may be carried over subject to Section 1, paragraphs 10 to14 of the General Council Conditions of Service and in line with agreed local policies and procedures. - 5.
+The employing organisation will not ordinarily make payment in lieu of any untaken annual leave in line with agreed local policies and procedures.